naruhitokaide/euphorus_back/README.md

-# Happiness API Back End
+# Country Happiness API Back End

 This project was the backend for assignment 1 in CAB230 which required use to build endpoints to satisfy a predefined Swagger document.